Published at: 2025-10-30

 • APL Code:

-Example function: groovy /* * Function parameters can include approval opinions for flexible strategy customization. * Return true for countersign approval, false for rejection, or null for node exception. */ log.info(opinions) log.info(taskId) log.info(name) return true;
+groovy /* * Customize approval logic using approval opinions * Return true for passed countersign * Return false for failed countersign * Return null for node exception */ log.info(opinions) log.info(taskId) log.info(name) return true;

-Sales Order Approval Scenario: For critical clients or high-value sales orders, designate a specific level (e.g., Sales Director) to ensure accuracy and compliance.
+Sales Order approval: For key accounts or high-value orders, designate specific approvers (e.g., Sales Director) to ensure accuracy and compliance.

 picture coming soon: